13 Nov 2015

 Avian flu is a serious issue that chicken farmers closely monitor together with the USDA and poultry industry.
 The U.S. has the most robust monitoring and surveillance programs in the world – and detailed plans in place to control spreading among flocks and eliminate the virus completely.
 All U.S. flocks are tested year-round for avian influenza, and if a single bird in a flock were to test positive for avian flu, then none of those birds would be allowed to enter the food supply.

-To date, commercial broiler flocks –chickens which are raised for meat – have not experienced any HPAI infections.
 Farmers, the USDA and the poultry industry as a whole continue to monitor for the virus closely, and have increased surveillance and biosecurity measures to keep flocks protected.
 Good biosecurity practices on the farm are key to preventing avian influenza from infecting the birds.

 See biosecurity practices in action and learn how farmers monitor the health of the chicken flock.